singh-man/books/crackingTheCoding/solutions.md

 This solution takes 0( N) time, where N is size of the array.

-**17.6    Count  of 2s:** Write a method to count the number of 2s between O and n.
+**17.6    Count  of 2s:** Write a method to count the  number of 2s that appear in all the  numbers between O and  n (inclusive).

 SOLUTION